-California least terns were observed at the D Street Fill nesting site from 17 April through 23 July.
-Approximately 94 to 100 pairs established 109 nests spread throughout the site but with most in the central western portion of the site (Figure 2).
+California least terns were observed at the D Street Fill nesting site on 10 April and then from 24 April through 17 August.
+Approximately 55 to 72 pairs established 104 nests spread throughout the site but with most in the central western portion of the site (Figure 2).
 Observations of birds late in the season consisted of foraging along adjacent shoreline and loafing on the adjacent mudflats.

 The pair estimation method used for the CDFW breeding pair index for tracking long-term trends is based on the total number of nests established before 15 June plus half the number of nests established 15 June and later.
 This two-tiered approach is an attempt to standardize pair estimates and by taking into account the possibility of renesting of pairs that had lost earlier clutches as well as young birds breeding for the first time and arriving late from wintering grounds (Massey and Atwood 1981).
 However, given the lack of productivity in recent seasons, particularly with significant predation around San Diego Bay, the question has been raised as to whether the maximum number of concurrently active nests may be a more accurate measure of the number of breeding pairs.
-The CDFW method results in a maximum index estimate of 108 breeding pairs this season.
-However, at least 13 nests were lost prior to 20 June.
-Timing of these losses and new nest initiations suggests that at least nine nests could have resulted from renesting by pairs that had lost earlier clutches or broods, leading to a maximum number of 100 breeding pairs.
-The minimum number of breeding pairs was 94, based on the maximum number of concurrently active nests and broods (93 nests and one brood of chicks on 29 May).
+The CDFW method results in a maximum index estimate of 77 breeding pairs this season.
+However, timing of nest losses and new nest initiations suggests that at least 32 nests likely resulted from renesting by pairs that had lost earlier clutches or broods, leading to a maximum number of 72 breeding pairs.
+The minimum number of breeding pairs was 55, based on the maximum number of concurrently active nests and broods (51 nests and four broods of chicks on 2 July).

-Typically, nest initiation occurs in early May (Massey 1974), and this year's first nests were found on 8 May.
-Figure 3 depicts graphically the chronology of nesting events at the D Street Fill in 2018.
+Typically, nest initiation occurs in early May (Massey 1974), and this year's first nest was found on 1 May.
+Figure 3 depicts graphically the chronology of nesting events at the D Street Fill in 2019.
 The numbers of active nests plotted in Figure 3 were those nests being tended by an adult.
+Unlike most years, early season nest initiation was gradual and most nests were established in June rather than in May this season.
+This corresponded with reduced colony attendance by adults in the early part of the season both at D Street and at other sites in Southern California, leading to speculation of reduced availability of prey fish.
+Only one other new nest was established at D Street during the first week of nesting, eight in the second week, and 27 in the third week.
+In contrast, by that date in 2018, 89 nests had been established (Patton 2018).
+Nest initiation picked up in June and peaked in mid-June then tapered off with the last nests being initiated on 6 and 13 July.

-The majority of nests (85%) were initiated between 8 and 25 May.
-Fourteen more nests were then established from 29 May to 12 June, accounting for 98 percent of this season's nests.
-One more nest was established on 19 June.
-The remaining nest was found on 10 July but had been previously abandoned and was estimated to have been established by 3 July.
-The number of active nests plotted in Figure 3 diverged from the number of total nests in mid-May due to the predation of six nests.
-Divergence between numbers of active and total nests increased in late May through June with hatching of chicks and additional nest abandonments and predation.
-Breeding activity occurred across a briefer time period than usual this season with active nest numbers dropping rapidly through June to early July with chicks hatching, reduced nest initiation, and losses to nest abandonment and predation.
+The number of active nests plotted in Figure 3 diverged from the number of total nests in late May due to the abandonment of three nests.
+Divergence between numbers of active and total nests increased through June with hatching of chicks and additional nest abandonments and predation.
+Active nest numbers dropped rapidly through mid to late July with chicks hatching, cessation of nest initiation, and losses to nest abandonment and predation.